JuliaDocs/Documenter.jl/docs/src/man/doctests.md

 ```

 !!! note
-    Please make sure to include all modules that contain docstrings with doctests in the
+    Make sure to include all (top-level) modules that contain docstrings with doctests in the
     `modules` argument to [`makedocs`](@ref).
 Otherwise these doctests will not be run.

 ### Block-level setup code